1986

 that precious about it because it was only a side project at the time."

-The rest of the band didn't pay much attention to this.
+The rest of the band didn't seem to notice it.

 Alan: "They didn't say much about it.
 And I was quite reserved about it